Content

 To protect the ankle from contact with the crank, Leatt has extended the inside of the shoe higher.
 Even with aggressive cornering or botched landings where the foot is not optimally positioned on the pedal, there is no painful contact.
 The heel of the DBX 3.0 has also been optimized to relieve the Achilles tendon while still improving the hold in the shoe.

 For the inner material, Leatt uses a moisture-wicking, quick-drying, and antibacterial material to keep comfort as high as possible.
-Quick-drying and breathable shoes are, of course, an important factor against odor development.
+Quick-drying and breathable shoes are of course an important factor against odor development.

 The connection between MTB and shoe – the sole